spacetimeengineer/mupy/README.md

 ### Note from the developer

 This package is not without it's shortcomings but there is something very real and very powerful here.
-I didnt originally build this for the community, infact I built this for myself because needed a tool that would do exactly what I needed it to do.
+I didnt originally build this for the community, rather it was set of requirements that was fufilled.
+I built this for myself because needed a tool that would do exactly what I needed it to do.

+- Suffers Scope Creep with is why the model must be redesigned but this time by a community which has learned lessons from the previuous iteration.
+Model is roulghy well defined.
+- Open scad is not integrated in, rather mupy is a library that writes openscad code.
+- Each hardware family contains its own rules.
+- Many clauses which began the effort were eventually violated.

 ### Why build mupy